Doctor SpinThe PR BlogThe PR AgendaDe-Platforming as a Practice

 Rather than risking social isolation, many choose silence over expressing their opinions.

-As the dominant coalition gets to stand unopposed, they push the confines of what’s acceptable down a narrower and narrower funnel (see also the Opinion Corridor).
+As the dominant coalition stands unopposed, they push the confines of what’s acceptable down a narrower and narrower funnel, the so-called opinion corridor).
 4Opinion corridor.
 (2023, April 8).
 In Wikipedia. https://en.wikipedia.org/wiki/Opinion_corridor

 The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum — even encourage the more critical and dissident views.
 That gives people the sense that there’s free thinking going on, while all the time the presuppositions of the system are being reinforced by the limits put on the range of the debate.”